googleinterns/open-sesame/README.md

 The configurations for linters and Continuous intigeration GitHub Actions run on this project can be found in the [LintingAndTestingCI.yaml](.github/workflows/LintingAndTestingCI.yaml) file.

-Any Actions that create commits.
-Needs to use a Personal Accesss Token to trigger new workflows on the commits that it has made.
 By Default, GitHub makes it so that any commit made by an Action will not trigger a new workflow (essentially, Linters are not run on linted code).
 To bypass this, any action that makes a commit must use a Personal Access Token when run.
 Further infomation can be found [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#triggering-new-workflows-using-a-personal-access-token).